Hamidiye (cavalry)

-A major role in the Armenian massacres of 1894-96 had been often ascribed to the Hamidiye regiments, particularly during the bloody suppression of the revolt of the Armenians of Sasun (1894).
+A major role in the Hamidian massacres of 1894–1896 has been often ascribed to the Hamidiye regiments, particularly during the bloody suppression of the revolt of the Armenians of Sasun (1894).

-After Sultan Abdul Hamid II's reign, the cavalry was not dissolved but given a new name, the Tribal Light Cavalry Regiments.
+After Sultan Abdul Hamid II's reign, the cavalry was not dissolved but given a new name: the Tribal Light Cavalry Regiments.

+Although initially envisioned as a modernizing step in tribal-military integration, the Hamidiye regiments often became a source of tension.
+Their semi-autonomous status led to frequent clashes with rival tribes and conflicts with local populations.
+While the regiments were disbanded during the early years of the Young Turk period (post-1908), their legacy influenced later Kurdish tribal politics and paramilitary models.

+The Hamidiye operated mostly in the provinces of Erzurum, Van, Bitlis, Diyarbakır, and Mosul.

 Historical background

 Sultan Abdul Hamid II's reign has the reputation of being "the most despotic and centralized era in modern Ottoman History".
-Sultan Abdul Hamid II is also considered the last sultan to have full control over Ottoman Empire.
+Sultan Abdul Hamid II is also considered the last sultan to have full control over the territories of the Ottoman Empire.
 His reign struggled with the culmination of 75 years of change throughout the empire and an opposing reaction to that change.
 Abdul Hamid II was particularly concerned with the centralization of the empire.
 His efforts to centralize the Sublime Porte were not unheard of among other sultans.
 The Ottoman Empire's local provinces had more control over their areas than the central government.
 Sultan Abdul Hamid II's foreign relations came from a "policy of non-commitment."
 The sultan understood the fragility of the Ottoman military, and the Empire's weaknesses of its domestic control.
 Pan-Islamism became Sultan Abdülhamid's solution to the empire's loss of identity and power.
 His efforts to promote Pan-Islamism were for the most part unsuccessful because of the large non-Muslim population, and the European influence onto the empire.
 Abdul Hamid II's policies essentially isolated the Ottoman Empire, which further aided in its decline.
 Several of the elite who sought a new constitution and reform for the empire were forced to flee to Europe.
 After the Treaty of Berlin (1878), the Ottoman Empire began to contract and it lost certain territories.
-New groups of radicals began to threaten the power of the Ottoman Empire.
+New groups of radical uprisings began to threaten the power of the Ottoman Empire.